samatisz/EasyShop/README.md

 ## Description of the Project

 Using SQL, IntelliJ, and Postman this project is the store website for Hearth Shire Home Goods.
 The store is a home goods store specifically for Hobbit Folk and Shirelings from J.R.R.
 Tolkien's Lord of the Rings and Hobbit books.
 The store offers a variety of supplies such as furniture, bedding, gardening supplies, and paint to make a hobbit hole your home.
+The categories in the store are:
+1. Home Decore and Kitchen: Even the smallest person can change the course of the furniture.
+We have everything to make your hobbit hole into a hobbit home.
+2. Paint: Every hobit hole must look exquisite.
+We offer a wide variety of paint colors for all homes.
+3. Gardening Essentials: If there is one things hobbits love more than a good mug of ale and a fresh cheese wheel, it's gardening.

 ## User Stories